-- What a Meteorologist does and who they work for
+- What a Meteorologist does and who do they work for

 - How the Military needs meteorologists and how they are trained

-- How you can become an amateur meteorologist with a home weather station
+- How to become a meteorologist with a home weather station

 A meteorologist is a scientist who studies weather and the atmosphere.
 They work for government agencies, private business, in education, consulting and research services, and for TV and radio stations.
 The public is most familiar with meteorologists who provide weather forecasting in media.

 Most professional meteorologists will attain a four-year college degree in meteorology or a related science.
 The course of study will be heavy on math because modern weather forecasting depends upon compiling data from hundreds or thousands of observation sites then creating and analyzing computer models based on the data.

 If you plan on studying meteorology, it is best to start in high school.
 If your school offers calculus, computer programming and physics courses, you can start college ahead of the game.
 If you just want a straightforward and funny tool for your kid to start with, check out the Scientific Explorer Wacky Weird Weather Kit.
 We guarantee that both you and your child will have a ton of fun with this game.